 Evidence for a large difference between the dust laws in the general population of old/massive galaxies and young/low-mass galaxies is also limited, hindered by the difficulty in measuring dust laws for large samples of galaxies typically only observed with optical and sometimes NIR photometry.
-Salim et al. (2018) showed that the R_V values for star-forming galaxies increase with stellar mass, opposite to the inference of the Brout & Scolnic (2020) model.
-This increase corresponds to an increase in the dispersion of the R_V parameter and an increase in the optical depth (which correlates with stellar mass).
-However, Salim et al. (2018) also show that the R_V of passive galaxies is $\sim 0.5-1$ smaller than star-forming galaxies, indicating that the dust is dependent on age/star-formation history in the direction matching the W22 model.
+Salim, Boquien & Lee (2018) showed that the $R{\rm V}$ values for star-forming galaxies increase with stellar mass, opposite to the inference of the Brout & Scolnic (2020) model.
+This increase corresponds to an increase in the dispersion of the $R{\rm V}$ parameter and an increase in the optical depth (which correlates with stellar mass).
+However, Salim et al. (2018) also show that the $R{\rm V}$ value of passive galaxies is $\sim 0.5-1$ smaller than that of star-forming galaxies, indicating that the dust is dependent on age/star formation history in the direction matching the W22 model.
 A similar effect has been observed in SN Ia host galaxies by Meldorf et al. (2022) and Duarte et al. (2022).
-The increasing fraction of passive galaxies (and also of passive SN Ia hosts) with stellar mass may thus explain the inferred decrease in R_V with stellar mass inferred by Brout & Scolnic (2020), Popovic et al. (2021b) and W22.
+The increasing fraction of passive galaxies (and also of passive SN Ia hosts) with stellar mass may thus explain the inferred decrease in R_V with stellar mass inferred by Brout & Scolnic (2020), Popovic et al. (2021b), and W22.

 Overall, dust-based models can explain the optical SN Ia data, but it is unclear which host galaxy parameter is the key driver of a changing dust law and whether dust can account for the full step.
-The tests conducted by B22 provide a framework to disentangle the problem: a successful model must reproduce both the trend of luminosity step as a function of SN Ia colour as well as the relationship between step magnitude and tracer contamination.
+The tests conducted by B22 provide a framework to disentangle the problem: a successful model must reproduce both the trend of luminosity step as a function of SN Ia colour and the relationship between step magnitude and tracer contamination.

 In this work, we test the dust-based models explored in W22 in the framework of B22, which we outline in Section 2.
 Using a simulated sample of SNe Ia, we assume each potential astrophysical driver of a changing dust law as a 'truth' and assess the resulting relationship between step size and contamination between the two SN Ia populations traced by each host galaxy property, which we present in Section 3.
-In Sections 4 and 5 we asses and review the implications of our findings.
-Where appropriate, we assume a reference cosmology described by a spatially flat Λ CDM model with $H_0 = 70 \text{ km s}^{-1} \text{ Mpc}^{-1}$ and $\Omega_M = 0.3$.
+In Sections 4 and 5, we assess and review the implications of our findings.
+Where appropriate, we assume a reference cosmology described by a spatially flat Lambda cold dark matter model with $H_0 = 70 \text{ km s}^{-1} \text{ Mpc}^{-1}$ and $\Omega_M = 0.3$.